Blog

 Now that we know more about what constitutes reckless driving in Ohio regarding speeding, let’s look at the different penalties that drivers and vehicle operators may face.

-For a driver who receives a single speeding violation within a 12-month period, that speeding violation will be handled as a minor misdemeanor.
+For a driver who receives a single speeding violation within 12 months, that speeding violation will be handled as a minor misdemeanor.
 This can result in a fine of up to $150.

 In cases where a driver has previously been convicted of another traffic offense within the last 12 months, the initial minor misdemeanor status can be brought up to a fourth-degree misdemeanor.
 For a reckless driving fourth-degree misdemeanor, you can face fines up to $250, possible jail time up to 30 days, and a license suspension.